amethystaurora-robo/Climate_change_analysis/README.md

 The two datasets come from the National Oceanic and Atmospheric Administration (NOAA).
 One is on average global sea surface temperature, and the other was on bivalve (*Arctica islandica*) growth rates.

 Both of these can be used as indications of overall ocean health, and significant trends can even point to an early warning indicator of a climate tipping point.
-(Think when Greenland's ice sheet reaches a point of melting that it cannot recover, or the point at which coral bleaching is so extreme that coral reefs will never come back).

-The Subpolar Gyre is another area where climate tipping points are being studied.
+The tipping point focus in this study is the Subpolar Gyre.
 A collapse of the Subpolar Gyre could have implications on weather, sea levels, and global ocean circulation.

 The first worksheet takes a look at average sea surface temperature in each area in the Subpolar Gyre.
 When I super-imposed the warm and cold currents on top of the area, I was able to find a trend.